mrinalkumarjha/CoreAngularEcommerce/README.md

 	 in production build AOT compiler is used and file size is minimal here.

 	now we can see angular app running at https://localhost:5001/

+# Upgrade to angular 11

+install angular globally
+npm install @angular/cli -g
+this will install latest angular globally

+> ng update @angular/core @angular/cli
+this will update local angular to 11

+> ng update
+>ng update @angular/cdk
+>ng update rxjs

+check outdated package with npm outdated and update them also to wanted version.

+then use tool npx to update all library in singal command.

+npx -p npm-check-updates ncu -u